MasterCloudApps-Projects/chess/README.md

 ```

 ## Project Structure
-The ajadrez architecture follows the Model-View-Controller.
-On the one hand the backend is decoupled with the domain model and the controllers ([*/Router/*](https://github.com/MasterCloudApps-Projects/chess/tree/main/src/backend/router)) and the frontend with the views have been decoupled on the one hand.
+The chess architecture follows the Model-View-Controller.
+On one hand is the backend, containing the domain model and the controllers ([*/Router/*](https://github.com/MasterCloudApps-Projects/chess/tree/main/src/backend/router)), and on the other is the frontend along with the views.

 ### Backend
-The backend is invoked from the view, using the exposed REST operations of the routes.
+The backend is invoked from the view, using the exposed REST endpoints.

-The *Game* stands out in the model.
-The *Game* directs the flow of the game by interacting with the rest of the models.
-This component in addition to the
-*GameHistory* are the models used from the routes.
-Thus the routes redirect the actions of the server to the model itself.
+The *Game* module stands out in the model. *Game* directs the flow of the game by interacting with the rest of the modules.
+This component in addition to the *GameHistory* are the models called from the routers, thus the routers redirect the actions of the server to the model itself.

 A detailed diagram of the relationships between the modules that form the backend is shown.